Vandivier/rescopl/README.md

 **Idea Lifecycle**

 Contribute an infant idea, develop it in conversation on the platform, associate the idea with a working paper, associate grants awarded, and, finally, associate the resulting paper.
 In theory, there should be one paper per idea.
 A second paper should involve a new idea, even if the new idea is to replicate an old idea.
 As data grows, eventually the platform may be able to estimate lifecycle outcomes based on the idea tags, fields, or other properties.

+**Featured Ideas**

+Like Stack Exchange, offer some of your reputation in exchange for expedited review and featured status.
+Users who give you the feedback you are looking for within your specified time frame receive a fraction of the reputation offered.
+If no feedback is received, no reputation is lost.

 ### Parts Unsure
 1. The name